Tikkun HaKlali: Mystical meaning

 By choosing this specific organ to bear the sign of the Covenant, God indicated the tremendous power of the sexual organ.
 When it is used in the context of marriage, the sexual organ is elevated and man becomes a partner with God in creation.
 But when it is used for personal gratification, it distances a person from God and leaves him unfulfilled, frustrated and depressed.
 Rebbe Nachman taught that the antithesis of the joy one should feel by uniting with a marriage partner and performing all of God's other mitzvot is depression, a state which is in the domain of Lilith, the name of the kelipah associated with unholiness.

 The Tikkun HaKlali comes to rectify the sin of misusing the sexual organ and, by extension, undoes the root feelings of depression that lie at the core of any sin.
 It does this through the power of Psalms (Tehillim in Hebrew), which are songs of praise and rejoicing in God.

 The word Tehillim has the same gematria as the word Lilith (with five units added for each of the letters of Lilith).
 Moreover, the word Tehillim has the same gematria as the two names of God, El and Elohim, which have the power to release the seed from the kelipah.
 Further, these ten Psalms have been particularly identified in relation to the wasted seed being released from the forces of evil and rectification being completed.

 Other rectifications

 Although the sin of wasted seed is considered the most serious of the violations of the Covenant, other sins also accomplish the same thing.
 Rebbe Nachman taught that one who earns his livelihood dishonestly also breaches the Covenant, as his craving for money can make him go so far as to rob his fellow man.
-The way one thinks, speaks and acts are also areas in which he can uphold or damage the Covenant.
+The way one thinks, speaks and acts are also areas in which one can uphold or damage the Covenant.